Statement

-The works of Sanna Myrttinen strive for a sense of interconnectedness and act as gateways to stillness and harmony in an increasingly polarized and disconnected world.
-The more the world seems to fall apart, the greater she finds her desire to weave and patch it together.
-Her meditative works speak a language that bridges Eastern philosophy with her own Nordic heritage.
-Spiritual growth and the search for connectedness with nature and with each other are reoccurring themes.
+The works of Sanna Myrttinen strive for interconnectedness.
+They act as gateways to stillness and unity in a disconnected world.
+The more the world falls apart, the greater the need to stay grounded and to weave and patch it together.
+Her works speak a language that bridges Eastern philosophy with her own Nordic heritage.

 Biography

 Having spent her early childhood in the sparsely populated region of Kajaani, Finland, Myrttinen has always felt a close connection to nature.
-In the winter months, she would often tag along with her mom and brother to the local weaving studio, where she would sit under the loom and draw on paper rolls from the local paper mill where her dad worked.
+In the winter months, she would as a kid often tag along to the local weaving studio, where she would sit between the looms and draw on paper rolls from the local paper mill where her dad worked.
 In this way, a connection between crafts/weaving, paper and nature slowly began to emerge.

 After initially completing a M.Sc in Forestry at the university of Helsinki and working in the European sawmill- and paper industry, Myrttinen finally decided to pursue her dream of studying art in 2002.
 Through her studies at Växjö University (now Linnaeus University) and the university’s close ties to Japan, she was able to access the university’s invaluable books on classical Japanese art.
 In search of her own visual language, these books seemed like a refreshing change from the European styles and -isms.
 It was the tranquility, the emphasis on emptiness and the aesthetic concepts of Eastern philosophies that deeply resonated with her and began to form her artistic path.